dyninc/dyn-php/README.md

 Dyn PHP SDK
 ===========

-NOTE: This is a developer preview - we welcome your feedback!
-Please reach out via pull request, GitHub issue, or via. our [Community forum](http://www.dyncommunity.com/).
+This SDK allows PHP developers to interact with Dyn's product APIs from within their PHP applications.
+Feedback is welcome - please reach out via pull request, GitHub issue, or via. our [Community forum](http://www.dyncommunity.com/).

 ## Requirements

-This SDK requires PHP **5.3.23** or above.
+Requires PHP **5.3.23** or above.
 The cURL extension is recommended (although not required), and will be used if present.

 ## Installation

-The best way to install the module is with Composer (http://getcomposer.org).
-Add this to your `composer.json`:
+The best way to install this SDK is with [Composer](http://getcomposer.org).
+Add the package [`dyninc/dyn-php`](https://packagist.org/packages/dyninc/dyn-php) to the `require` section of your `composer.json`:

     "require": {
         "dyninc/dyn-php": "0.2.0"
     }

-then run `composer install` to install the SDK and its dependencies.
+then run `composer install` to install the SDK along with its dependencies.

-## Quickstart
+## Quickstart - DNS

 ```php
 use Dyn\TrafficManagement;